Rush/publish-to-git/README.md

 # publish-to-git
-Publish private npm packages to Git repositories with npm publish semantics.
+Publish private npm packages to Git repositories with npm publish semantics (uses same files as `npm publish`)

-Default behavior takes the version from package.json, runs `npm pack` and then publishes the contents as an orphan tag `v<VERSION>` (for example `v1.0.0`)
+Default behavior takes the version from package.json, runs `npm pack` and then pushes the contents to an orphan tag `v<VERSION>` (for example `v1.0.0`)

 Such tags can be easily referenced in `package.json` providing proper versioning to private Git npm packages along with an easy publish path compatible with `npm`.